- Cementation/CIMOE cassette

 - Hold crown in place for duration of cement setting.

 - After cement sets, clean away excess, making sure to clear interproximal areas.

 - Give your patient post-op instructions.
 Let them know that the cement will not reach maximum strength for 48 hours, so the patient should not chew anything sticky or hard for the next few days.
-Let them know that their bite may change in the next few days since they are no longer anesthetized, and that if it continues, they need to come back for an adjustment.
+Any hyperocclusion or lateral interferences should be apparent within a few days, sometimes accompanied by cold sensitivity.
+This will require occlusal adjustment.
+Cold sensitivity should subside within a week.

 C: Contacts (proximal)

 - Most common reason for an open margin is a tight contact